29th August, 2018 @ 4:00 pm

 Briony Franklin, Pulteney Grammar School

-This session will be held in the Pulteney Grammar Prep School Resource Centre located in the main Prep building, accessed from Gilles Street.
+This session will be held in the Pulteney Grammar Prep School Resource Centre located in the main Prep building (Kearns Building), accessed from Gilles Street.
 Please enter the gate next to the pedestrian crossing.
 Turn left after entering the gate, then enter the first door leading into the main building.

 Parking is available in Gilles Street and surrounding side streets.